 We ship in Japan and worldwide, and we offer standards shipping method.
-The shipment fee will differ according to the weight of your order and your delivery address.
-The shipping fee will be added before you finalize your order.
+Shipment fee will differ according to the weight of your order and your delivery address.
+Shipping fee will be added before you finalize your order.

 Shipping fee in Japan:

 - Free shipping for all orders over ¥3,800 (tax included)